 Evenings at AIC is a part-time program where students can earn an undergraduate degree by taking classes in the evening and online.
 Classes meet one day per week (Monday through Thursday) from 6:30-9:00pm.
-Evening students are also able to take late afternoon courses in the 3:50-6:20pm timeslot.
-Students may complete up to 11 credits per semester and are eligible to pursue the following degrees:
+Evening student are also able to take courses late afternoon courses in the 3:50- 6:20pm timeslot.
+Students are able to complete up to 9 credits per semester and are eligible to pursue the following degrees: